-The Meaning of Dividend, Ex-Dividend, Dividend Yield, and Related Dividend Terms
+Dividend, Ex-Dividend, Dividend Yield and Related Terms Explained

 Dividends are funds generated by profitable operations that are distributed directly to shareholders, typically just after the end of a financial reporting period.
 This item defines and explains dividend, with examples, in the context of related dividend payment and dividend investing terms.

 After a profitable period, a company can (at the discretion of its board of directors) pay some of its income to shareholders, as dividends and keep the remainder as retained earnings.
 Note that either action (declaring dividends or retaining earnings) meets the textbook definition of a profit-making company's highest objective: increase owner value.